python/devguide/triaging.rst

 Mercurial Repository
 ''''''''''''''''''''
 HTTP link to a Mercurial repository that contains a patch for the issue.
-The `Create Patch` button will then compute a diff for the head revision of the remote branch, and attach the diff to the issue.
+A :guilabel:`Create Patch` button will appear that computes a diff for the head revision of the remote branch and attaches it to the issue.
+The button supports only CPython_ patches.

 If you don't indicate a remote branch, ``default`` is used.
-You can indicate a remote branch adding ``#BRANCH`` at the end of the URL.
+You can indicate a remote branch by adding ``#BRANCH`` to the end of the URL.

 Generating Special Links in a Comment
 -------------------------------------